 Image from TheNextWeb.com

-Many small businesses are hesitant to turn to marketing tools integrated within social networking platforms such as Facebook Ads, Twitter for Business, Instagram Business, or even small options like boosting posts or promoting tweets.
-This may primarily due to the hesitance of shelling out extra cash for such services and instead just compensating for the lost opportunity by grinding up more on posting and engagement.
+Many small businesses are hesitant to turn to market tools integrated within social networking platforms such as Facebook Ads, Twitter for Business, Instagram Business, or even trim options like boosting posts or promoting tweets.
+This may primarily be due to the hesitance of shelling out extra cash for such services and instead of compensating for the lost opportunity by grinding up more on posting and engagement.

-But these features are highly effective and are budget-friendly, and certainly a feature you’ll probably want to use, especially with Facebook.
-In fact, Jennifer Fong states that Facebook’s recent changes to its algorithm have made it so that brands without an advertising budget won’t get much visibility.
+But these features are highly effective and are budget-friendly, and indeed a feature you’ll probably want to use, especially with Facebook.
+Jennifer Fong states that Facebook’s recent changes to its algorithm have made it so that brands without an advertising budget won’t get much visibility.

 The good thing about social networking platforms’ marketing tools is that they’re fully customizable – from the type of people that can see your ads (for example, if you are selling clothes online on Facebook, you can tailor your ads to let people matching your niche’s profiling see them even if they’ve never heard of you), to how much you are spending for these ads.
 Of course, how many users will see your ad depends on the budget you’ve set, but it’s definitely a big help in such a small price compared to traditional advertising, and can reach your target audience more effectively.